react-native-community/rn-diff-purge/README.md

 See table below for the complete list.

-This repository can also be used to upgrade React Native with a git-like interface which is faster and easier than running the `react-native-git-upgrade` command.
+This repository can also be used to upgrade React Native without the often broken `react-native-git-upgrade` command.
 See [USAGE.md](https://github.com/pvinis/rn-diff-purge/blob/master/USAGE.md) for details.

 Please :star: this repository if I helped you ;)